Intestinal Cleanse for Horses – a Program You Can Implement Immediately

 |

-A gut cure is not a one-time project.
-It is a reset – a fresh start.
-What comes after determines how long the result lasts.
+A gut cleanse is not a one-time project.
+It's a reset – a fresh start.
+What comes after determines how long the results last.

-Many horse owners switch to a low maintenance dose after a cure: 20–30 g of zeolite daily, permanently.
-Others do one to two cures per year, usually in spring and autumn, when the transition to new feed sources puts particular strain on the gut.
+Many horse owners switch to a low maintenance dose after a cleanse: 20–30 g of zeolite daily, permanently.
+Others do one to two cleanses per year, usually in spring and autumn, when the transition to new feed sources puts particular strain on the gut.

 There is no right or wrong.
 There is what you observe in your horse.